coder/coder/docs/templates/dependencies.md

-To create a new Terraform lock file, run the [`terraform init` command](https://developer.hashicorp.com/terraform/cli/commands/init) inside folder containing the Terraform source code for a given workspace template.
+To create a new Terraform lock file, run the [`terraform init` command](https://developer.hashicorp.com/terraform/cli/commands/init) inside a folder containing the Terraform source code for a given template.

 This will create a new file named `.terraform.lock.hcl` in the current directory.
 When you next run [`coder templates push`](../cli/templates_push.md), the lock file will be stored alongside with the other template source code.